Zanele Muholi: Somnyama Ngonyama (2021)

 In 2021, Muholi produced a colouring book of their exhibition Somnyama Ngonyama to engage South-African children who are categorised as youth until the age of 35, as a result of the apartheid.
 Workshops teaching photography and painting were organised in parallel to provide the opportunity of an art education to underprivileged regions.
 The matter is of personal concern to the artist as someone who grew up under similar circumstances faced with conditions that they are still trying to 'break through' today.
 'My activism now focuses on education and building arts infrastructure in places that are rural or still considered peripheral,' Muholi tells Ocula Magazine.

 Documentaries

 In 2010, Muholi co-directed their documentary Difficult Love, which was commissioned by SABC.
+Difficult Love provides a look into Muholi's life and the lives, loves and struggles of other black lesbians in South Africa.
+In the documentary Muholi presents the stories and people that inspired them to create their images.
 It has shown in South Africa, USA, Spain, Sweden, UK, Amsterdam, Paris (Festival Cinefable) and Italy.
 In 2013, Muholi co-directed a documentary called We Live in Fear, released by Human Rights Watch.